innot3ti8n/DBFunctionsApp/readme.md

 8. Run the command `func start`

 You can edit the function using Visual Studio Code.

-For GET Request, you can use your browser
+For GET Request, you can use your browser.
 For POST Request, please kindly use Postman